AdityaKothari27/Querra/README.md

 ## Overview

-Deep Research is a web application that streamlines the research process by automating source discovery, content extraction, and report generation.
+Deep Search is a web application that streamlines the research process by automating source discovery, content extraction, and report generation.
 It leverages AI to analyze multiple sources and synthesize information into well-structured reports.

 The application allows users to:
 - Search for relevant sources on any topic